-- Anatomy and Physiology 101, Microbiology 102 and Respiratory 050 must be completed prior to the fall semester of the first year of study. - 3.
-Students must complete the course work for the Respiratory Care Technician Certificate within a five-year period to department certification.
+- 1. Program begins fall semester only. - Anatomy and Physiology 101, Microbiology 102 and Respiratory 050 must be completed prior to the fall semester of the first year of study. - Students must complete the course work for the Respiratory Care Technician Certificate within a five-year period to department certification.